apache/sling-org-apache-sling-feature/apicontroller.md

 Without any further information, API is globally visible by default.
 However, for platform features we want the opposite as we want to ensure that newly added API is not world-wide visible by default.
 Therefore we'll add an additional build time check (analyzer) that checks that each platform feature has an api controller configuration as below.

-A feature can have an additional extension JSON named regions.
+A feature can have an additional extension JSON named api-regions.
 This example exposes some packages to the global region and an additional package to the platform region.
 Exports declared earlier in the api-regions array also apply to later elements in the array, so the platform region also contains all exports declared for the global region.

     "api-regions:JSON|false" : [
         {